A foster dad and a young child water plants in a garden

 Whether you’re doing the weekly shop, getting your foster child new school clothes, or organising their birthday surprise, we’ll make sure you have the financial support to give them the best care you can, without worrying about the cost.

-We offer foster carers generous financial support, including a taxable income, as well as a weekly fostering allowance to help with the cost of caring for a child.
+You'll receive generous financial support, including a taxable income, as well as a weekly fostering allowance to help with the cost of caring for a child.

 Our foster carers work hard and devote their time, expertise and love to help children and young people thrive who may not have had the best start in life.
 We understand that the more support you have, the more confident you’ll feel in your role as foster carer.